Jerry Mbakogu: Return to Carpi

 However, in January 2017 Carpi recalled Mbakogu to the club and he returned to training on 1 February 2017, upon his return, he went on to score 5 times in 20 appearances for the club, helping Carpi reach the Serie B playoffs, as they narrowly missed out on promotion at the expense of Benevento to gain promotion to Serie A after losing the two legged playoff final 1–0 on aggregate.

 With Carpi performing well in Serie B, and Mbakogu scoring 8 goals in his first 22 games of the season in all competitions during the 2017–18 season, in January 2018, Mbakogu was the subject of interest from English side Leeds United.
 On 31 January 2018, Leeds United agreed an 'option' with Carpi to sign the player at the end of the 2017–18 season should they wish to execute the right.

 He picked up a knee injury for Carpi in February 2018, and was sent to Barcelona for medical treatment on the injury.
 In May 2018, Carpi President Stefan Bonacini said Leeds had until the 30 June to exercise the option to sign Mbakogu.
 On 20 June, it was reported that Leeds were negotiating the transfer fee.
 The transfer to Leeds failed to materialise, and on 6 August Mbakogu was released from his Carpi contract by mutual consent.

 Return to Padova

 On 8 January 2019, he returned to his first club Padova until the end of the 2018–19 season.
 He scored twice on his Padova debut on 20 January in a 3–0 defeat of Verona.

 Cosenza

 On 31 January 2021 he joined Serie B club Cosenza.

 Apollon Smyrnis

 On 19 February 2022, Mbakogu signed with Apollon Smyrnis in Greece.

 Later years: minor leagues

 In the summer of 2022, Mbagoku joined Gubbio who compete in Serie C, Group B.

 On 31 January 2023, Mbagoku moved to Triestina, who were bottom of the table in Serie C.

 On 7 August 2023, Mbakogu signed a one-year contract with Legnago.
-After that, he moved down to Serie D, playing for minor teams such as United Riccione, Costa d'Amalfi and, since September 2025, Gela.
+After that, he moved down to Serie D, playing for minor teams such as United Riccione, Gela and, since January 2026, Sanremese.